yasglobal/make-paths-relative/readme.txt

 == Screenshots ==

 * You can select the options from the settings page ([here](http://www.example.com/wp-admin/admin.php?page=make-paths-relative-settings)).

 == Frequently Asked Questions ==

 = Q. Why should I install this plugin? =
 A. Installing this plugin is the easiest way to make the paths(Permalinks + src) relative.

-= Q. May i select the paths which i want to be show as relative items? =
+= Q. May I select the paths which I want to be shown as relative items? =
 A. Yes, You can select the items you want to be relative.

-= Q. May i exclude some items to be shown as absolute? =
+= Q. May I exclude some items to be shown as absolute? =
 A. Yes, You can exclude the items by using the add_filter (You can find the filters in the [Description Area](https://wordpress.org/plugins/make-paths-relative/#description-header) ).

 == Changelog ==